The Pilmuir Estate

 Overview

 The Pilmuir Estate is a private grant-making charity established in 2016 as a Charitable Incorporated Organisation (CIO), focused exclusively on supporting charitable bodies in Devon.
-With annual grant distributions between £110,000 and £140,000, the charity operates through trustee discretion to relieve sickness, poor health, and old age amongst Devon residents.
-The charity has grown steadily since its formation, with consistent annual income of approximately £164,000 in recent years.
+With annual grant distributions between £110,000 and £140,000, the charity operates through trustee discretion to relieve sickness, poor health, old age, and poverty amongst Devon residents.
 Operating without any paid staff, The Pilmuir Estate is administered through PKF Francis Clark, a regional accountancy firm with expertise in charity management.
 The charity maintains a low public profile with no website or published grant guidelines.

 Funding Priorities

-The charity operates a single discretionary grant program distributing £110,000-£140,000 annually to charitable organizations.
+The charity operates a single discretionary grant programme distributing £110,000-£140,000 annually to charitable organisations.
 No specific grant streams or amounts are publicly disclosed.

 Priority Areas